oleg-ilnytskyi/download-folder-checker/README.md

 `6 files/folders in your Downloads.
 Dated from 03-19-2022 to 02-22-2022.
 Time to clean it up?`

 Apple script dialog.scpt opens dialog with the message from checkFolder.sh script.\
+`Change the Full path in dialog.scpt before executing`\
 `$ osascript dialog.scpt `
 ![](dialog.png)